-Coaching of dancers and athletes, to enable you to safely maintain balance and flexibility during performances or competition, and re-train the body to move in safer, more efficient patterns of motion
+1. Coaching of dancers and athletes to enable you to safely maintain balance and flexibility during performances or competition, and re-train the body to move in safer, more efficient patterns of motion.

 The remedy he recommends depends on multiple factors but is unique to you.
 Peter is a New York State licensed myo-fascial medical massage and Shiatsu massage therapist, and may incorporate these techniques into a program that can provide you with sustainable relief and headed in a much better direction.

 Next, Diagnosis and Treatment: Professional athletes face a wide variety of sport injuries can include simple sprains and swelling to more complicated ailments, like a torn meniscus, damage to the achilles tendon, weakening of the back, neck, and spine, and more.
 Dance injuries are common to both professionals and students, affecting the foot/ankle, knee and thigh, the hip, spine, shoulder, and the elbow/wrist/hand areas.
-Even if you are not a dancer or an athlete, injuries may cause you to be hospitalized, which could causea chain reaction of events, including weight gain.
+Even if you are not a dancer or an athlete, injuries may cause you to be hospitalized, which could cause a chain reaction of events, including weight gain.
+Employees in corporate environments are subject to longer periods of sitting behind desks or in cubicles.
+Seniors may only want to maintain muscle tone in order to remain active.
 You may simply want to strengthen your core, reduce weight, and maintain balance.

-Peter has worked with many professional athletes and dancers in treatment programs designed to address their specific area of injury.
+Peter has worked with many professional athletes, dancers, seniors, children, and corporate employees in treatment programs designed to address their specific area of injury.
 Under Peter’s careful supervision – a certified instructor – in either one-on-one or in small group sessions, he can customize a Pilates regime to meet your specific needs and abilities, monitoring movements to ensure correct form for optimum results.
 The emphasis is on quality of movement, smooth repetitions, and balance, not on strength and perspiration.
 The result is a much better routine for your body and a better outlook for you.

 Finally, Correction and Prevention: Your body reacts to injury in ways that you may not recognize and may cause you to change your pattern of movement because of an injured muscle or tendon.
 Court Pilates can help any injured muscles and tendons re-acquire their original strength and function as rapidly as their healing allows.
 It can also help the muscles and tendons that have had to temporarily compensate for the injury, return as swiftly as possible to their original, pre-injury state of balance.